-Includes 13 standards that support an outcome where consumers participate in and receive Standards applicable timely assessment, followed by services that are planned, coordinated, and delivered in a to this service fully timely and appropriate manner, consistent with current legislation. attained.
+Includes 13 standards that support an outcome where consumers participate in and receive timely assessment, followed by services that are planned, coordinated, and delivered in a timely and appropriate manner, consistent with current legislation.

-Residents of Beattie Home have their needs assessed on admission by the multidisciplinary team within the required timeframes.
-Shift handovers and communication sheets guide continuity of care.
+Residents of Moana House have their needs assessed by the multidisciplinary team on admission within the required timeframes.
+Verbal shift handovers and communication sheets guide continuity of care.

-Care plans at Beattie Home are individualised, based on a comprehensive and integrated range of clinical information.
-Short term care plans are developed to manage any new problems that might arise.
+Care plans are individualised, based on a comprehensive and integrated range of clinical information.
+Subjective, objective, assessment plans (SOAP) are developed to manage any new problems that might arise.
 All residents' files reviewed demonstrated that needs, goals and outcomes are identified and reviewed on a regular basis.
 Residents and families interviewed reported being well informed and involved in care planning and evaluation, and that the care provided is of a high standard.

-The planned activity programme at Beattie House is overseen by an activities co-ordinator, with input from a part time diversional therapist and many volunteers.
-The programme provides residents with a diverse range of individual and group activities and is well supported by the local community.
-A facility van and a car is available for outings.
+The planned activity programme is overseen by an activities co-ordinator and provides residents with a variety of individual and group activities and maintains their links with the community.
+A facility van is available for outings.

-Medicines are managed according to policies and procedures based on current good practice and consistently implemented using an electronic system.
+Medicines at Moana House are managed according to policies and procedures based on current good practice and consistently implemented using an electronic system.
 Medications are administered by registered nurses and care staff, all of whom have been assessed as competent to do so.

-The food service meets the nutritional needs of the residents with special needs catered for.
+The food service at Moana House meets the nutritional needs of the residents with special needs catered for.
 Policies guide food service delivery supported by staff with food safety qualifications.
 The kitchen was well organised, clean and meets food safety standards.
 Residents verified overall satisfaction with meals.